Woosmap/geofencing-cordova-plugin/getting_started.md

 **Location**

-To listen to location call `watchLocation` method.
+To listen to location, call `watchLocation` method.
 Method will invoke callback and pass a location object as a parameter.
 Method will return a watchId .
 This id can be used to remove a callback.

 ```
 var locationWatchId = cordova.plugins.WoosmapGeofencing.watchLocation(success, error);
 ```

-To stop getting location updates
+To stop getting location updates:

 ```
 cordova.plugins.WoosmapGeofencing.clearLocationWatch(locationWatchId, success, error);